Updated on 2025-09-03 GMT+08:00

 Description

-Checking an alarm template
+Checking a Prometheus alarm template

 In the template list, check the information such as Template Name, Alarm Rules/Conditions, Associated Cluster, and Enterprise Project.

-Binding an alarm template with a Prometheus instance or cluster
+Binding alarm templates with Prometheus instances/clusters

 Modifying an alarm template

 Choose > Edit in the Operation column.
 For details, see Creating an Alarm Template.
+Parameters in gray cannot be modified.

 Exporting a custom alarm template